INFORMATION FOR NEW & CURRENT MEMBERS

 - www.eflashonline.org This is a comprehensive website providing up-to-date information about Rotary “doings” around the world.
 Rotarians may join as members.

 - The Rotary Club of Novato Sunrise meets Weekly on Tuesday Mornings at Moylan’s Pub at Vintage Oaks in Novato, California.
 Door opens at 7:00 AM and the meeting commences at 7:15 AM, It concludes promptly at 8:30 AM.
-The Satellite Evening club meets bi-monthly on the 1st and 3rd Mondays of each month at 6:00 to 7:30 PM at Sam's Place near the post office.

 - CLUB OFFICERS.
 We elect officers from our membership each year as specified in Club Bylaws.

 - MEMBER SPONSOR.
 During new members' initial year, the member's Sponsor will be the primary contact go-to person for all things Rotary.
 Do not hesitate to ask for assistance.
 A mentor can also be assigned to work with the new member shall the sponsor becomes busy.

 - Every Rotarian has a Classification which denotes the vocational field in which you work or, for retired members, have worked.

 - RED NAME BADGES & WHITE NAME BADGES.
 At the time of your formal induction into Rotary, you will be given a red name badge to wear at our meetings.
 Red badges are temporary badges which will be changed to a white permanent badge when you have completed a list of new member tasks.
 We consider you to be a 100% Rotarian even prior to receiving your permanent badge.